ist356/assignment-05-cfu108/reflection.md

 I learned how to efficiently transform, merge, and analyze datasets, clean and standardize columns, adjust salaries for cost-of-living differences, and create meaningful pivot tables to uncover insights across various demographics and locations.

+Building the ETL pipeline with pandas reinforced my understanding of data extraction, transformation, and normalization.
+The process felt practical and rewarding.